Static Dark Fluid Thin Shells in Schwarzschild-de Sitter Spacetimes: Stability and Black Hole Shadows: The Schwarzschild--de Sitter shadow for a static observer

+Now, by introducing the substitution \( u \equiv 1/r \) into Eq.~\eqref{photonshape} and then differentiating with respect to the azimuthal angle \(\phi\), we obtain the second-order differential equation $\frac{d^2u}{d\phi^2} = \frac{3Gm}{c^2} \, u^2 - u $.
+Setting $u=u_0$ and $du/d\phi=d^2u/d\phi^2=0$ we obtain the radius of the circular photon orbit as $ r_0=\frac{3Gm}{c^2}$.
 The circular light ray at \( r = 3Gm/c^{2} \) is unstable.
 A small perturbation of the photon's initial trajectory in the equatorial plane will cause it to depart from this circular path and ultimately cross either the inner or outer horizon.
 Moreover, we rewrite Eq. (\ref{photonshape}) as

 The critical value $b = b_{\rm crit}$ corresponds to the threshold between trajectories that plunge into the black hole and those that scatter away.
 Note that if we set as $r=r_0$ then Eq. (\ref{orbiteq}) yields